Alberobello

 The Trulli

-Now you may think that the trulli is an unstable building but it’s quite the opposite.
+Now you may think that the trulli are unstable buildings, but it’s quite the opposite.

-The base which can be round or square was made with the limestone found in the area and held with mortar.
+The base (which can be round or square) was made from limestone found in the area and held in place with mortar.
 It also has a second stone layer as well.
-The conical roof is a two-layered process also but the other tiles are layered facing down, making them water and windproof.
+The conical roof is a two-layered system, but the other tiles are layered with the faces down, making them water- and windproof.
 The single-standing round trulli was mainly used for farm animals.
 This beautiful trulli was also built to help collect rainwater since there was no water source available to these residences.

 We hope you will consider joining our journey.
 It started in 2019 with “Our Italian Journey,” and this part of the adventure has concluded with “When Your Heart Finds Its Home.”
 Both are available wherever books are sold.